Jay Munly: Slim Cessna's Auto Club

-Munly joined Slim Cessna's Auto Club in 1998, around the same time as Lord Dwight Pentacost, after being friends with Slim Cessna for a few years.
+Munly joined Slim Cessna's Auto Club in 1998, around the same time as Lord Dwight Pentecost, after being friends with Slim Cessna for a few years.
 This was during the time that Munly was recording Galvanized Yankee in New York.
 Part of the reason he agreed to join was that he liked how the band was operated by existing members.
 Since then, he has been the band's primary songwriter and shares frontman/vocalist duties with Cessna.
 Always Say Please and Thank You (2000) is the first SCAC album that Munly appears on.

 The satirical song "SCAC 101" on Cipher (2008) alludes to how Munly came to join the band.

 Munly and Slim Cessna were featured in a segment of "Seven Signs: Music, Myth, and the American South" (2008), a film by JD Wilkes of Th' Legendary Shack Shakers.
 Munly recited the original story titled "Döder Made Me Do It" and joined Slim in performing "Children of the Lord" by Slim Cessna's Auto Club.